swiewior/TTSNotifier/README.md

 - Notification log
 - Post a test notification

-- Speaki can only read your notifications if your device Text-to-Speech support the notifications text language.
+- TTS Notifier can only read your notifications if your device Text-to-Speech support the notifications text language.
 - You can either use the default Text-To-Speech (TTS) engine, already built-in your mobile phone or any other TTS engine you find and download from the Google play store.